-Prior to the introduction of shared parental leave and pay in 2014/15, I attended several employment law updates to prepare for what felt like the topic of the year in the HR world, amidst concerns of practicality for businesses.
+Before the introduction of shared parental leave and pay in 2014/15, I attended several employment law updates to prepare for what felt like the topic of the year in the HR world amidst concerns of practicality for businesses.

-To date, the majority of the headlines we’ve seen have actually covered the low uptake of shared parental leave.
-Over the last couple of years, focus has shifted from burden and business costs to how we can encourage the uptake of shared parental leave (predominately targeting fathers, although the regulations cover same sex parents).
-At the time of writing, I am only aware of a couple of cases testing the regulations.
+Most of the headlines we’ve seen have covered the low uptake of shared parental leave.
+Over the last couple of years, the focus has shifted from burden and business costs to encouraging the uptake of shared parental leave (predominately targeting fathers, although the regulations cover same-sex parents).
+I am only aware of a couple of cases testing the regulations at the time of writing.

-Going back to 2015, I blogged on Natural HR: Shared parental leave and unequal pay highlighting the fact that companies paying different rates for maternity pay and shared parental pay, wouldn’t be considered discriminatory under the regulations themselves…at least until a test case came along.
+Going back to 2015, I blogged on Natural HR: Shared parental leave and unequal pay, highlighting that companies paying different rates for maternity pay and shared parental pay wouldn’t be considered discriminatory under the regulations themselves…at least until a test case came along.
 I provided the hypothetical example of a company offering enhanced maternity pay but only statutory shared parental pay.
-The result being a male employee feeling aggrieved that he would be taking shared parental leave at a lower rate of pay than a female colleague taking maternity leave.
+The result was a male employee feeling aggrieved that he would be taking shared parental leave at a lower rate of pay than a female colleague taking maternity leave.
 Well, we have recently seen this story come to life through the case of Ali v Capita Customer Management Ltd ET/1800990/2016.

 Ali v Capita Customer Management Ltd

 A father’s claim of direct sex discrimination has succeeded after his employer didn’t allow additional paternity leave at full pay.
-The employer offered shared parental leave at statutory pay, whilst offering female employees an enhanced maternity pay policy.
+The employer offered shared parental leave at statutory pay while offering female employees an enhanced maternity pay policy.

-Mr Ali’s wife was diagnosed with PND (postnatal depression) after giving birth and so, she was medically advised to return to work to help with her recovery.
-Mr Ali was told by his employer that in taking Shared Parental Leave to care for his baby, he would be entitled to statutory shared pay during the leave period.
+Mr Ali’s wife was diagnosed with PND (postnatal depression) after giving birth, and so she was medically advised to return to work to help with her recovery.
+His employer told him that in taking Shared Parental Leave to care for his baby, he would be entitled to statutory shared pay during the leave period.
 Mr Ali claimed direct sex discrimination as his employer’s maternity policy allowed 14 weeks’ enhanced pay for his female colleagues.

-Mr Ali argued that he had been treated less favourably by his employer than they would treat female colleagues, and that outside of the 2 weeks’ compulsory maternity leave for women immediately after birth, male colleagues should be allowed 12 weeks’ full pay (in line with the 14 weeks’ female colleagues would receive whilst taking maternity leave).
+Mr Ali argued that he had been treated less favourably by his employer than they would treat female colleagues and that outside of the two weeks compulsory maternity leave for women immediately after birth, male colleagues should be allowed 12 weeks’ full pay (in line with the 14 weeks’ female colleagues would receive while taking maternity leave).
 The tribunal ruled in favour of Mr Ali.